kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 ## Partitioning the Disks
 ---

-For remainder of the tutorial, I will write as though we are using two disks of different sizes in RAID0, a pretty common setup for one's first foray into RAID :)
+For remainder of the tutorial, I will write as though you are using two disks of different sizes in RAID0, a pretty common setup for one's first foray into RAID :)
 + /dev/sda: 128G
 + /dev/sdb: 120G

-For /dev/sda we will create a 120G partition for one half of the btrfs pool, a 7.5G swap partition and a 500M boot partition.
+For /dev/sda, create a 120G partition for one half of the btrfs pool, a 7.5G swap partition and a 500M boot partition.